7 Most Useful Tips from the Experienced AdventurersPosted by Arun Joshi on Date November 27, 2014

 Tips to Mingle with Local People

 It’s good if you can be friendly with them.
 It will make your tour smooth and pleasant.
 If you can carry some small toys, chocolates or pens, you can meet your purpose very easily.
 The local children will guide you or will tell you instantly about the off beaten spots to visit.
 If you are carrying a good camera try clicking some photos of the kids, their houses and family with their consent.
-Especially if you are travelling in any tribal villages, these small tips will really work.
-However, if you are carrying some watercolour and brush with you, paint a portrait instantly sitting over there and get a chance to go closer with the local villagers.
+Especially if you are traveling in any tribal villages, these small tips will really work.
+However, if you are carrying some watercolor and brush with you, paint a portrait instantly sitting over there and get a chance to go closer with the local villagers.

 Get Ready to Accept the Unexpected